The Lord's Prayer

 When Jasmine was kissing another wife, he did not feel Jasmine's kisses and caresses.
 As far as he was concerned, all those wives frolicking around among themselves in his harem were being unfaithful to him.
 The wife who loved him saw it that way, too.
 She was grieved that they did not truly honour their husband the way they should have.

-In my dream, I saw the giddy wives laughing, chattering away with each other in a hovercraft in the bay of a harbour, and the merchant with his faithful, sensible, caring wife sitting in a separate boat of smaller size, both of them looking glumly at the other wives who seemed quite capable of having a good time without having anything to do with them.
+In my dream, I saw the giddy wives laughing, chattering away with each other in a hovercraft in the bay of a harbour, and the merchant with his faithful, sensible, caring wife sitting in a separate boat of smaller size, both of them looking glumly at the other wives who seemed quite capable of having a good time without having anything to do with him.
 When they remembered to show interest and friendliness towards the husband, it was because they wanted to keep on getting presents and having good times.

 When I awoke and pondered the dream, God showed me that I am all of wives, and the husband represented Him.
 In no way was He condoning polygamy.
 What He showed me in that dream is that the wives represented parts of my personality, and one part of me truly loved Him, but other parts of my personality needed to be converted and brought into submission to Him.

 They needed to come together as one wife who loves her husband passionately with all her being and is committed solely to Him, instead of still holding on to idols that deliver a measure of self–gratification.
-An idol of self–gratification can be taking pride in one's intelligence, or in their looks, or coveting material things, or fulfilling a desire to travel, or competing for admiration.
+An idol of self–gratification can be taking pride in one's intelligence, or in their looks, or coveting material things, or a desire to travel, or competing for admiration.

 Would we still love God and serve Him if we found themselves stuck in a country that militantly promotes atheism and hinders Christians at every turn from getting a higher education and good jobs and being taken seriously?
 Would we still love Him if, even in this country where there is relative freedom to serve God, we suffered loss after loss after loss?
-The kind of losses that can't be recovered, such as the death of loved ones, and no miracles of raising the dead occurred when we prayed for it?
+The kind of losses that can't be recovered, such as the death of loved ones, and no miracles of healing or raising the dead occurred when we prayed for it?

 The dream was a visual aid to understanding Psalm 86:11 better, which says, "Teach me your way, O LORD; I will walk in your truth: unite my heart to fear your name."

 The husband's appearance of being a fat guy who was not particularly good–looking represented how a lot of people say the sinner's prayer, not because they love God, or even like Him, but because they know He is real and He makes the rules, and He has to the power to mete out punishment to those who break the rules.
+He's the fat cat in charge.
 They decide to become Christians so that they won't go to Hell.
 Well, that is how a lot of genuine Christians got their start; their true conversion came later after they learned more about what the Bible teaches and started to develop a hunger for righteousness.

 Another popular motive is that we can get stuff from God, if we play by His rules.
 You know how it goes; if we tithe and/or give offerings (whichever teaching on this we embrace), then He is obligated to prosper us.
 If we witness to others, then we are seeking first His Kingdom, so He is obligated to prosper us.
 If we share what we have with the poor, then He is obligated to prosper us, or at least keep us alive in famine.
 If we show mercy to others, then He is obliged to show mercy to us.
 If we meditate on the Scriptures day and night, He is obligated to prosper us.
 If we thank Him for what He has given us and done for us, and add some praises to that, God will prosper us.